 This church stands at the top of a high staircase and is characterized by particularly elegant lines and a monumental facade with a slightly convex shape that accentuates its grandeur compared to the square below.

-At the eastern end of the old city is the Giardino Ibleo , a beautiful public park created in the nineteenth century, ideal for a picnic, which houses the ruins of three medieval churches: the Church of San Vincenzo Ferrari , the Church of San Giacomo erected in 1563 and of which a very interesting frescoed ceiling remains, and the Church of Sant'Agata with a splendid altar and three notable works by the painter Pietro Novelli.
+At the eastern end of the old city is the Giardino Ibleo , a beautiful public park created in the 19th century, ideal for a picnic, which houses the ruins of three medieval churches: the Church of San Vincenzo Ferrari , the Church of San Giacomo erected in 1563 and of which a very interesting frescoed ceiling remains, and the Church of Sant'Agata with a splendid altar and three notable works by the painter Pietro Novelli.

 The Gothic-Catalan style portal of what was once the Church of San Giorgio Vecchio, now almost totally in ruins, is also valuable.

 The railway station is located in Piazza del Popolo and the interurban bus station is in the nearby Piazza Gramsci.
-The old town can be reached along Corso Italia until you reach the stairs, or by choosing the winding road that descends to Ibla with many curves.
+The old city can be reached along Corso Italia until you reach the stairs, or by choosing the winding road that descends to Ibla with many curves.